Mobility

 Share on Facebook Share on Twitter Share on LinkedIn Share on Xing Share by email

-Martens like making a nuisance of themselves in RVs in particular.
-"Our figures show that RVs suffer twice as much marten damage as passenger cars.
+Martens like attacking RVs in particular.
+"Our figures show that RVs are twice as often affected by marten damage compared to passenger cars.
 This is due to the fact that they're parked in the same place over a long period, making it easier for the animals to nest.
-RVs are also often parked in accessible areas for martens", says Fredy Egg, Head of Claims at AXA Switzerland.
-378 RVs were damaged by martens in 2017, but this had already risen to 532 cases last year.
-The reason for this increase is the boom in RVs which was boosted by the coronavirus pandemic.
+They're also often parked in areas that are accessible for martens", continues Patrick Villiger.
+In the past three years, more than 500 RVs reported marten damage compared to 378 cases in 2017.
+The reason for this increase is likely to be the continuing boom in RVs.

 Underground garages offer the best protection